Data in Managed Service for PostgreSQL clusters is replicated synchronously. A successful response to a write data request

 - Participate in the selection of a new master host.

 - Automatically switch to a new source of replication.

 By default, the master and replica are kept in sync by syncing the Write-Ahead Log (WAL) (

-If you want to ensure ongoing consistency of data reads between the master and synchronous replica, specify the
+If you want to ensure ongoing consistency of data reads between the master and synchronous replica, specify, in the cluster settings, the

-synchronous_commit = remote_write parameter in the cluster settings.
+synchronous_commit = remote_write parameter.
 With this parameter value, a data write is not considered successful until the synchronous replica is ready to read the updated data.
 However, there is a disadvantage: write operations to the cluster will take longer.

 For a detailed description of the